mhemeryck/mhemeryck.github.io/_posts/2021-08-09-evok2mqtt_ansible.md

 Some basic _ansible-lingo_ before we dive into the details:

-- `ansible` is the tool you involve on your local machine to perform actions on a remote system
+- `ansible` is the tool you run on your local machine to perform actions on a remote system
 - an action on a remote machine is a _task_
 - a set of tasks can be combined into a _role_
 - a set of roles can be further combined into a _playbook_